 I know more than anyone how difficult boxing training in the winter can be: the dry air hurts your chest, your muscles refuse to loosen up, and your skin dries out faster because you sweat less.
 Not to mention it can be hard to get to the gym, so a lot of training is done from home (a perfect reason to try FightCamp if you haven’t already!).
 But here’s the good news!
-I have some tips that will make training in the winter a much better experience for you.
+I have some tips that will make exercising during winter a much better experience for you.
 Here are some tricks I use to stay warm, loose, and focused when training in the cold.

 Tips For Training Like a Boxer In Winter

 The trick here is to hit a balance: dress too warm and you’ll catch a chill from sweating, dress too cool, and you’ll be a boxing popsicle in no time!
 A good rule of thumb is to dress for weather about 10-25 degrees warmer than what you actually expect.
 You’ll be a little cool starting out, but the exercise will get your blood flowing and warm you up in no time.

 Bonus Tip: When training at home, keep the heat a little below toasty level so you don’t overheat!